-Columns (a) through (e)
+Lines 1 through 8, lists the federal forms reported on federal Schedule D. Line 9 identifies the total capital gain distributions reported on Form(s) 1099-DIV.

-- Column (a), lines 1 through 8, lists the federal forms reported on Schedule D. Line 9 identifies the total capital gain distributions reported on Form(s) 1099-DIV. - Column (b) is the total amount of long-term capital gains or (losses) reported on Schedule D or other forms/schedules. - Column (c) is the amount of long-term capital gains or (losses) included in column (b) from Arizona sources.
+Column (a) is the total amount of long-term capital gains or (losses) reported on federal Schedule D or other forms/schedules.

-- Column (d) is the amount of the long-term capital gains or (losses), included in column (c) for assets acquired before January 1, 2012. - Column (e) is the amount of the long-term capital gains or (losses), included in column (c) for assets acquired after December 31, 2011.
+- Column (b) is the amount of long-term capital gains or (losses) included in column (a) from Arizona sources. - Column (c) is the amount of the long-term capital gains or (losses), included in column (b) for assets acquired before January 1, 2012. - Column (d) is the amount of the long-term capital gains or (losses), included in column (b) for assets acquired after December 31, 2011.